mmkari/react-star-picker/examples/Examples_colorMixing.md

 The default renderer mixes the `colorActive` and `colorInactive` colors to form the addition and removal highlighting.
-The mixing fractions can be customized with the `colorBlendFractionAdd` (fraction of colorActive in colorInactive) and `colorBlendFractionRemove` (fraction of colorInactive in colorActive).
+The `colorAdd` and `colorRemove` can however be given as well.

 ```jsx
 import React, { useState } from 'react';